MacCrimmon (piping family): Origins

 The origin of the MacCrimmons is vague and has long been debated.
 One theory originating from Captain Neil MacLeod of Gesto was that the MacCrimmons descend from an Italian from the city of Cremona.
-Gesto was an intimate friend of Black John MacCrimmon (d 1822) the last hereditary piper to MacLeod, and it is reputed that from him Gesto received the "Cremona tradition".
-According to Gesto, the founder of the MacCrimmons was a priest from Cremona named Giuseppe Bruno, whose son Petrus (or Patrick Bruno) was born at Cremona in 1475 and later emigrated to Ulster in 1510.
-On Patrick's arrival in Ireland he then married the daughter of a piping family and Gaelicised his name.
-Gesto's origin for the MacCrimmons is not taken seriously by hostile writers today.
-According to Alastair Campbell of Airds the tradition was "fuelled by a non-Latinist finding the word 'Donald' in a 1612 Latin charter to Donald MacCrimmon, is that they were Italians from Cremona".
+Gesto was an intimate friend of Black John MacCrimmon (d.
+1822), the last hereditary piper to MacLeod, and it is reputed that from him Gesto received the "Cremona tradition".
+According to Gesto, the founder of the MacCrimmons was a priest from Cremona named Giuseppe Bruno, whose son Petrus (or Patrick Bruno) was born in Cremona in 1475 and later emigrated to Ulster in 1510.
+On Patrick's arrival in Ireland, he then married the daughter of a piping family and Gaelicised his name.
+Gesto's origin for the MacCrimmons is disputed by other writers.
+Alastair Campbell of Airds suggests that the Cremona tradition rests on a misinterpretation of a 1612 charter, written in Latin, to Donald MacCrimmon.

-It is generally accepted that the surname may be of Norse origin, with MacCrimmon being an Anglicised form of the Scottish Gaelic Mac Ruimein meaning "son of Ruimean".
-Ruimean is possibly a Gaelic form of the Old Norse personal name Hroðmundr which is composed of the elements hróð (meaning "fame") + mundr (meaning "protection").
+It is generally accepted that the surname may be of Norse origin, with MacCrimmon being an Anglicised form of the Scottish Gaelic Mac Ruimein, meaning "son of Ruimean".
+Ruimean is possibly a Gaelic form of the Old Norse personal name Hroðmundr, which is composed of the elements hróð (meaning "fame") + mundr (meaning "protection").